SarvSalvi/OAF-Growth-Strategy/README.md

 4. Proposing viable improvements.

 Programming Skillset:
-1. Python for statisical analysis (
+1. Python for statisical analysis (Pandas, Numpy, Statsmodels)
-2. Puthon for data visualization
+2. Puthon for data visualization (Matplotlib)
 3. Jupyter Notebooks for generating high-quality summaries of results.

 ## Contents of Repository:
-1. Analysis Plan: Detailed explanantion of the method of analysis and why it was chosen.
+1. Analysis Plan: Detailed explanantion of the method of analysis and why it was chosen. (get rid of this - I can just keep a descrition here)
-2. Analysis Script: Python script that replicates the regression analysis.
+2. Analysis Script: Python script that replicates the regression analysis (Post-departure: Based on original R script)
 3. Analysis Results: HTML file summarizing the analysis findings.
-(Post-departure)
+(Post-departure: Based on report )
 4. Proposal of Site Selection Method:  Document submitted to country program leadership to get approval to try a new method for identifying high potential growth areas.
+(Original Document)

 ## Context: